1600: He’s home tweet home, and Trump gets grumpy

 D.T.
 Phone.
 Home.

 Back from Asia, Donald Trump woke up in his own White House bed for the first time in 12 days.
-He then got up on the wrong side of it, which may also be the usual side and where he keeps the phone.
+He then got up on the wrong side of it, which may also be the usual side, and must be where he keeps the phone.

 “While in the Philippines I was forced to watch @CNN, which I have not done in months, and again realized how bad, and FAKE, it is.
 Loser!”